Vyral/base-template/_posts/2020-07-29-business-spotlight-rightway-home-inspections.md

 For more information about home inspections and the services that Adam and Rightway Home Inspections offer, [visit their website](http://rightwayhi.com/).

 In the meantime, if you have any questions about buying or selling homes, don’t hesitate to reach out to the Misty SOLDwisch Home Selling Team.
 We’re here to help.

+Listen to “The Central Iowa Real Estate Scoreboard” with Misty SOLDwisch and Heather Burnside Sundays 9:30am on KXnO."